NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Lidar/lidar-applications/lidar-biomass/calc-biomass_py.md

 authors: Tristan Goulden
 contributors: Donal O'Leary, Bridget Hass
 estimatedTime: 1 hour
-packagesLibraries: os, sys, numpy, matplotlib, gdal, scipy, scikit-learn, scikit-image
+packagesLibraries: gdal, neonutilities, python-dotenv, scipy, scikit-learn, scikit-image
-topics: lidar, remote-sensing
+topics: lidar, remote-sensing, biomass
-languagesTool: python
+languagesTool: Python
 dataProduct: DP1.10098.001, DP3.30015.001
 code1: https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/tutorials/Python/AOP/Lidar/lidar-applications/lidar-biomass/calc-biomass_py.ipynb
-tutorialSeries: intro-lidar-py-series
+tutorialSeries:
 urlTitle: calc-biomass-py
 ---

 <div id="ds-objectives" markdown="1">

 In this tutorial, we will calculate the biomass for a section of the SJER site.
-We will be using the Canopy Height Model discrete LiDAR data product as well as NEON field data on vegetation data.
+We will be using the <a href="https://data.neonscience.org/data-products/DP3.30015.001" target="_blank">Ecosystem structure</a>, or Canopy Height Model (CHM), derived from discrete lidar, as well as training data derived from NEON <a href="https://data.neonscience.org/data-products/DP3.30015.001" target="_blank">Vegetation structure</a> data.
 This tutorial will calculate Biomass for individual trees in the forest.

-### Objectives
+### Learning Objectives
 After completing this tutorial, you will be able to:

-* Learn how to apply a Gaussian smoothing kernel for high-frequency spatial filtering
+* Learn how to apply a guassian smoothing kernel for high-frequency spatial filtering
 * Apply a watershed segmentation algorithm for delineating tree crowns
 * Calculate biomass predictor variables from a CHM
-* Set up training data for biomass predictions
+* Setup training data for Biomass predictions
-* Apply a Random Forest machine learning model to calculate biomass
+* Apply a Random Forest machine learning approach to calculate biomass

+### Things You’ll Need To Complete This Tutorial

+To complete this tutorial, you will need:
+* Python version 3.9 or higher
+* Create a <a href="https://www.neonscience.org/about/user-accounts" target="_blank">NEON user account</a>
+* Generate an <a href="https://www.neonscience.org/resources/learning-hub/tutorials/api-token-setup" target="_blank">API token</a> for downloading data

 ### Install Python Packages